awsdocs/aws-systems-manager-user-guide/doc_source/security-hub-integration.md

 [AWS Security Hub](https://docs.aws.amazon.com/securityhub/latest/userguide/what-is-securityhub.html) provides you with a comprehensive view of your security state in AWS\.
 Security Hub collects security data from across AWS accounts, services, and supported third\-party partner products\.
 With Security Hub, you can check your environment against security industry standards and best practices\.
 Security Hub helps you to analyze your security trends and identify the highest priority security issues\.

-By using the AWS Systems Manager Patch Manager integration with Security Hub, you can send findings from Patch Manager to Security Hub\.
+By using the integration between Patch Manager, a capability of AWS Systems Manager, and Security Hub, you can send findings from Patch Manager to Security Hub\.
 A finding is the observable record of a security check or security\-related detection\.
 Security Hub can then include those findings in its analysis of your security posture\.

 **Contents**
 + [How Patch Manager sends findings to Security Hub](#securityhub-integration-sending-findings)